taraszh/mad_telegram/README.md

-# Wacky Message.
-Translation and creative modification of clipboard text, and pasting into active input fields
+# Translation and creative modification of clipboard text

-Learning to use Go by roughly implementing crazy ideas
+Learning to use Go by roughly implementing controversial ideas

-This project processes text from the clipboard by template, translates it into various languages, and inserts the translated text into an active input field in an open window.
+This project processes text from the clipboard by template or by hotkey, translates it into various languages, and inserts the translated text into an active input field in an open window.

 ## Description